AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/rename.md

 -  GraphQL fields
 -  GraphQL field arguments

+The `rename` transform helps you avoid conflicting names, simplify complicated names and make queries look more like mutations.

+`rename` elements can contain arrays of individual renaming operations, defined in separate renames objects.
+Each of these objects must define the `from` and `to` values.

 ## How to use?

 Add the following configuration to your Mesh config file: